- 13–16.1 in

 Feeding both during the day and at night, Willets take most of their prey from the surface, using their sensitive bill tip to grab up worms, snails, and insects.
 They also probe for sand crabs and other prey on mudflats and beaches, and take shellfish and small fiddler crabs from rocky shorelines.
 You’ll usually see them on wetted shorelines or wading close to the water’s edge, but occasionally Willets paddle in shallow waters to chase down small fish and crabs.
 In spring, the pill-will-willet flight call marks the arrival of Willets on the breeding grounds.
 Willet pairs often remain together for several years and return to the same nest sites.
 Males loudly defend their nesting and feeding territories, challenging their neighbors with a ritualized walk along territorial boundaries that can escalate into physical attacks.
 Both parents incubate the eggs and teach the young to feed.
 The female Willet departs the nest site up to two weeks ahead of the male, leaving her mate to finish raising the chicks.

-Willets are common though there was a small decline in populations between 1966 and 2010, according to the North American Breeding Bird Survey.
+Though Willets are common in some areas, there has been a decline in populations between 1966 and 2010, according to the North American Breeding Bird Survey.
+This species is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
 They can be found wintering on both coasts of the U.S. and in Mexico, and move to inland areas of the U.S. and Canada as well as to the N.E. coast of the U.S during the breeding season.
 The conversion of native grasslands and wetlands to agricultural use has decreased the amount of suitable breeding territory for the western subspecies.
 Coastal development in California has also degraded potential wintering sites for this population.
 Both adults and fledglings are also vulnerable to collisions with power lines built through wetland breeding sites.
 Willets were widely hunted for food in the nineteenth century; it took passage of the Migratory Bird Treaty Act in 1918 to begin the Willet’s comeback to its present numbers.

 - Lowther, P. E., H. D. Douglass III, and C. L. Gratto-Trevor.
 2001.
 Willet (Catoptrophorus semipalmatus).
 In The Birds of North America, No. 579 (A. Poole and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.